 Flutist Jacqueline DeVoe is an active freelancer in the New England and performs regularly with Emmanuel Music, Cantata Singers, the Rhode Island Philharmonic, Boston Ballet, Boston Classical Orchestra, Alea III, and other ensembles.
 Ms. DeVoe was principal flutist of the Mexico City Philharmonic, performed with the Vienna Chamber Orchestra, and has presented solo and chamber music concerts in Europe, Mexico, and the US.
 In addition to two degrees from New England Conservatory, she twice received the Frank Huntington Beebe Fund grant and an Austrian government stipend, completed a diploma at the Hochschule für Musik in Vienna, Austria, and was a Tanglewood Fellow.
 Her primary teachers were Claude Monteux, John Heiss, and Wolfgang Schulz.
 Since 1991 Ms. DeVoe has performed with the North Winds Quintet, which presents educational concerts in schools throughout Massachusetts under the auspices of Young Audiences.
 She has created and directed lecture/chamber music concerts for the Newport Symposium and was an “Artist Teacher” in a collaboration of Young Audiences and NPR’s “From the Top,” which brings gifted young artists into Massachusetts public schools.
 A faculty member for 22 years at the NEC Preparatory School, she has also taught at Walnut Hill, MIT, Milton Academy, New School of Music in Cambridge, and maintains a private studio.
 Ms. DeVoe also serves as president of the James Pappoutsakis Memorial Fund, which hosts a flute competition for Boston-area flutists.

-Double bassist Kate Foss is an active classical performer in the Boston and New England area, appearing often with ensembles such as the Orchestra of Indian Hill and Discovery Ensemble.
+Double bassist Kate Foss is an active classical performer in the Boston and New England area, appearing with ensembles such as the Orchestra of Indian Hill and Pro Arte.
 She began performing with Emmanuel Music in the fall of 2011, serving in both continuo and orchestral roles.
 Originally from Milwaukee, Wisconsin where she performed with groups including the Milwaukee Symphony Orchestra, Milwaukee Ballet, and Madison Symphony Orchestra, Ms. Foss moved to Boston in 2008 to enroll in the New England Conservatory’s master’s program.
 While at NEC, she studied with Boston Symphony bassist Todd Seeber.
 She has traveled far and wide for music, attending summer orchestra festivals in Japan, Austria, and British Columbia.
 Kate also enjoys performing in musicals, often appearing in pit bands on upright and electric bass in several of Boston's theaters.

 Nancy Granert is the organist at Boston's Emmanuel Church.
 She is also organist for Boston Jewish Spirit, Organist in Residence at Harvard’s Memorial Church, and teaches organ privately.
 The Harvard University Choir has released five CDs on which she is heard as accompanist and in solo performance.
 Ms. Granert spent three summers in Spain pursuing scholarly studies of Iberian organ music.
 Her interest in this area has taken her to Mexico several times to see and play many historic instruments, and where she has also taught courses in the interpretation of Spanish organ music.
 She has given several organ recitals in Tokyo and Nagoya, and participated in the International Organ Festival held in Nagoya and Shirakawa.
 She served as Dean of the Boston chapter of the American Guild of Organists from 1988-90, and as Treasurer for the National Convention held in Boston in June, 1990.
 Ms. Granert received her education at Oberlin College, studying organ with Garth Peacock and harpsichord with David Boe and William Porter.
 In 1976 she received the Master of Music degree from the New England Conservatory of Music, studying under Yuko Hayashi.
 Her early education in organ and church music was with Margaret Budd, now of Baltimore.

-John Grimes has distinguished himself as a freelance timpanist/percussionist in New England.
+John Grimes (d.
+August 8, 2013) has distinguished himself as a freelance timpanist/percussionist in New England.
 Based in Boston, he performs regularly with Boston Ballet, Boston Baroque, Boston Lyric Opera, Cantata Singers, Emmanuel Music, the Handel and Haydn Society, and the Portland Symphony.
 He has performed with the Miami Philharmonic, San Diego Symphony, Orquesta Sinfonica de Venezuela, the Opera Company of Boston, Singapore Symphony, and the Boston Symphony.
-A member Boston Conservatory’s percussion department faculty for the past eight years, Mr. Grimes developed a popular team-taught percussion master class series featuring traditional and innovative presentations by members of the percussion/marimba faculty and guests.
+A member of Boston Conservatory’s percussion department faculty for the past eight years, Mr. Grimes developed a popular team-taught percussion master class series featuring traditional and innovative presentations by members of the percussion/marimba faculty and guests.
 In August 2009, Mr. Grimes was invited by “El Sistema” to return to Venezuela, the scene of his first position as an orchestral timpanist.
 It was an emotional “home-coming” for him, where he conducted timpani/percussion master classes, performed in concert, and conducted percussion ensembles at the annual Festival de Percusion de los Llanos.
 In July 2010, Mr. Grimes toured as timpanist with the Star Wars in Concert orchestra throughout the US and Canada.
 In November 2010, he co-presented a lecture-demonstration on the development of the Baroque and early Classical timpani at the annual Percussive Arts Society International Conference in Indianapolis.

-A native of Ohio, horn player Jane Harrison earned a Bachelor of Music degree at Ohio Wesleyan University.
+A native of Ohio, oboe player Jane Harrison earned a Bachelor of Music degree at Ohio Wesleyan University.
 She attended the Cleveland Institute of Music, where she studied with John Mack, and later received her Master of Music degree from the Manhattan School of Music, where she studied with Elaine Douvas.
 In addition to Emmanuel Music, where she has performed for many years, she is a member of Arcadian Winds, a wind quintet specializing in contemporary music.
 An active free-lancer, she has appeared with the Boston Lyric Opera, The Cantata Singers, Opera Boston, ProArte Chamber Orchestra, Portland Symphony Orchestra, the Boston Pops Esplanade Orchestra and the New Hampshire Music Festival as English horn soloist.
 She has participated in several commercial recordings and radio broadcasts.
 Ms. Harrison is on the faculty of Wellesley College, the Boston Youth Symphony Orchestras, and the All-Newton Music School.

 Inspired by a photograph of Sgt.
 Pepper's Lonely Hearts Club Band, Whitacre Hill began his studies of the horn at the age of nine with Prowell Seitzinger in Hummelstown, Pennsylvania.
 Study of the horn continued at the Eastman School of Music, the Music Academy of the West, and Northwestern University.
 Mr. Hill currently lives in Dorchester with his wife, violinist Heidi Braun-Hill, and their two children Adelaide and Finnis, and performs in a wide range of ensembles in the Boston area, including Emmanuel Music, Chameleon Arts Ensemble, Boston Modern Orchestra Project, Boston Philharmonic Orchestra, Boston Pops, Cantata Singers Orchestra, Rhode Island Philharmonic and Portland Symphony Orchestra.
 Summers are spent at the New Hampshire Music Festival.
 Mr. Hill is a frequent participant in John and Rosie Harbison's Token Creek Chamber Music Festival near Madison, Wisconsin.